Ghana

 - Sickle-cell in pregnancy

-The University of Washington has a long-standing research relationship with Kwame University of Science, Technology and Komfo Anokye Teaching Hospital, and other organizations in Ghana (e.g., National Ambulance Service, Buildings and Roads Research Institute, National Road Safety Authority).
+Research areas include maternal and newborn health, as well as pregnancy, labor, and childbirth practices.
+In addition, the University of Washington has a long-standing research relationship with KNUST and Komfo Anokye Teaching Hospital, as well as other organizations in Ghana (e.g., National Ambulance Service, Buildings and Roads Research Institute, National Road Safety Authority).
 Numerous Ghanaian and American trainees have completed 1-year global health fellowships and performed impactful research related to injury and burn prevention, trauma and burn care, road safety, and others.
 Prior trainees have obtained independent funding from the US National Institutes of Health, US Department of Defense and State Department, and other funders.
 University of Washington has strong resources to support research fellows through an extensive network of collaborators across Ghana committed to advancing injury prevention and control.

 - Injury prevention